Fact Sheet: Let’s Talk About Relationships

-Relationships, sex and intimacy issues have been highlighted as key areas to consider for people with young onset Parkinson’s.
-Some people are doing Parkinson’s solo, some are in long-term relationships, and some met their partner following diagnosis.
-Changes in relationship responses and functioning that come with young onset Parkinson’s can be as a result of the condition itself, as well as the effects of medication or the impact of other factors such as fatigue or changes in partner roles.
+Changes in relationship responses and functions that come with YOPD can be a result of the condition itself, as well as the effects of medication or the impact of other factors such as fatigue or changes in partner roles.

-People with young onset Parkinson’s provided the following information which has shaped our YOP-X Relationship Discussion Series.
+People with young onset Parkinson’s provided the following information, which has shaped our YOPX Relationship Discussion Series.

 • Reluctance to ask for help